 Archer Finn

-A young courtesan who had briefly trained as an assassin.
+Archer Finn is a handsome courtesan, who had briefly trained as an assassin.

 Madame Florine